michael-tiller/MToolKit/README.md

 Copyright (c) 2025 Michael Tiller.

+### Operational Model

+MToolKit assumes a minimum operations posture:

+* **Logging**
+  * All core modules log via Serilog with structured events.
+  * Startup, shutdown, save/load, and critical errors are always logged at `Information` or above.
+  * Log enrichment includes environment, build version, and session/user identifiers where available.

+* **Error Handling**
+  * All fatal errors route through `ErrorSystem` for:
+    * User-facing messaging (where appropriate).
+    * Logging at `Error` level with stack traces.
+    * Optional analytics reporting.
+  * Module initialization failures are treated as hard faults; MToolKit will not silently continue in a half-initialized state.

+* **Health / Watchdog**
+  * Bootstrapper runs module-level health checks at startup.
+  * Failures during boot are surfaced via `ErrorSystem` and logs and can be wired to crash-reporting / analytics sinks.

+---

+### Threading Model

+MToolKit is explicitly main-thread-first:

+* All gameplay, UI, and most framework code run on the Unity main thread.
+* Background work is limited to:
+  * Persistence I/O
+  * Asset loading
+  * Logging and analytics dispatch
+* No Unity API calls are made off the main thread.
+* Cross-thread work is marshalled back to the main thread via:
+  * UniTask's main-thread scheduler
+  * MessagePipe's main-thread dispatch configuration

+Any new background work must follow the same pattern and never touch Unity types directly.

+---

+### Performance Posture

+Baseline performance rules:

+* Business logic must not rely on per-frame `Update()` polling; reactive streams and events are preferred.
+* Hot paths avoid:
+  * LINQ allocations
+  * Boxing-heavy APIs
+  * Per-frame heap allocations in tight loops
+* VisualGraphs runtime:
+  * Designed for use in gameplay and quest/trigger flows.
+  * Graphs must operate on preallocated state where used in per-frame or per-tick contexts.

+Performance-sensitive modules (Navigation, VisualGraphs runtime, Persistence, AssetLoader) are treated as "on-budget" and monitored in profiling sessions.

+---

+### Versioning & Compatibility

+MToolKit itself follows a stability policy:

+* **Semantic-ish versioning**
+  * Minor versions may add APIs and modules.
+  * Breaking changes to public interfaces are reserved for major version bumps or are introduced with a documented migration path.
+* **Public vs internal APIs**
+  * Modules and games are expected to depend on public interfaces only.
+  * Concrete implementations and internals are not API-stable and may change between versions.
+* **Deprecation**
+  * Deprecated APIs are marked Obsolete and kept for at least one minor version before removal, where feasible.

+The goal is to keep long-lived projects upgradeable without constant rewrites.

+---

 ## Current Status

 **Status**: 16 / 18 core systems complete (~89%)

 - **Complete**: 16 systems
 - **In Progress**: Settings polish, Accessibility module
+  * **Accessibility (In Progress)**
+    * Baseline goals:
+      * Global text size scaling hooks
+      * High-contrast/low-contrast theme support via settings
+      * Keyboard/controller navigation paths for core UI flows
+    * Integrated with Settings, Input, and Navigation modules
 - **Planned**: Save Migrations

 **VisualGraphs Subsystem: Runtime-Ready, Test-Hardened**